 - Your teeth are clean and there no food particles or debris on or between your teeth.

 - Your breath does not have a constant foul odor.

-- Your gums are pink in color and do are not in pain or bleeding when you floss or brush.
+- Your gums are pink in color and are not in pain or bleeding when you brush or floss.

+Gums that bleed easily are one of the first signs of trouble with your oral health.
 Having a bright smile and having clean breath are great for your confidence and even better for your health as a whole.
-Maintaining a rigorous dental hygiene regiment aids in the prevention of periodontal diseases such as Gingivitis which is a common cause of bad breath.
+Maintaining a rigorous dental hygiene regiment aids in the prevention of periodontal diseases such as Gingivitis & Periodontitis which are common causes of bad breath.
 Daily care for your teeth involves the proper maintenance of your oral hygiene with habits such as: